 I had the amazing opportunity to sail on a DBS sailboat (the same one that will be used at the SEA games) as part of the DBS Marina Sailing Programme, organised in partnership with the Singapore Sailing Federation (SSF).
 Launched in 2013, this programme gives the public the chance to learn some basics about sailing, experience the Marina Bay from a different perspective, and enjoy a 40-minute scenic and exciting ride. (more…)

 Instead of the usual weekly post of frugal activities, I decided to just have a post on New Year’s Eve celebrations taking place throughout Singapore.
 And to be honest, there’s not much going on during the first week of the new year anyway (at least not much in the way of frugal activities and events).

 Next year is our nation’s Golden Jubilee Year, and I feel so honoured and privileged to be a part of it.
 Though every nation has problems and challenges, let’s not forget the things that make this nation great.
 And let’s continue to help make this nation better.
 There’s always more room for improvement, but we can still appreciate and celebrate how far we’ve come. (more…)

 I recently had dinner with two security uncles who work at a nearby condo.
 Upon finishing our dinner, one of the uncles, who was the more quiet and reserved one, was in such a hurry to return home.
-I thought it was because he was tired and wanted to get enough sleep before having to wake up at 5.30am for his next shift.
-After some prodding, he finally confessed that he didn’t want to miss an episode of his favourite Korean drama!
-If he were using RecordTV, a web-based free application, to record the episode, he wouldn’t have had to rush home (or confess to being a Korean drama junkie). (more…)
+I thought it was because he was tired and wanted to get enough sleep before his next shift.
+After some prodding, he finally confessed.
+He wanted to go home to not miss an episode of his favourite Korean drama!
+If he were using RecordTV, a web-based free application, to record the episode, he wouldn’t have had to rush home.
+Or confess to being a Korean-drama junkie. (more…)